pbbg/pbbg.com-quasar-app/README.md

 3. Create a new branch from `master` with `git checkout -b someNewFeatureOrBugfixBranch`
 4. Install packages by running `yarn` command.

+### Set environment variables
+* Copy the `.env.example` and rename to `.env`.
+This lets you hit the real dev Algolia instance when running locally.

+* Copy the `cypress.env.json.example` and rename to `cypress.env.json`.
+This allows the UAT tests to correctly stub Algolia with mock data.

+* Copy the values for the `ALGOLIA_APP_ID` and `ALGOLIA_KEY` from the `/.github/workflows/main.yml` file and paste into both of your new files.

+> Curious as to why these values are checked into source control?
+Turns out Github Actions currently doesn't support sharing
+> secrets to forked repositories (i.e. for contributors making Pull Requests).
+Without this, your Github Actions in your
+> forked repository would always fail.
+Fortunately, these values are to a development instance of Algolia that is an
+> acceptable place to be publicly viewable.
+The production Algolia credentials can still be protected via the release
+> process in the source repository.

 ### Commands
 * `yarn start` build app for production and serve on `http://localhost:8080` *purpose is for startup on production server*
 * `yarn dev` compile and start the app in development mode (hot-code reloading, error reporting, etc.)